ChrstphrHll/npc_gen/students/Athyn Urddusk.md

 year: 1
 guild: Elkenval
 partyID: 40
+tags:
+- Human
+- Artificer
+- Assault
+- 1st
+- Elkenval
 ---
 # Athyn Urddusk
 ---
 ### Description
 - 1st year Human Artificer in Elkenval
-- curly red hair that's put back in a short pony tail, Hazel eyes, and Light skin
+- curly red hair that's put back in a short pony tail, Brown eyes, and Light skin
 - Is Purposeful and Ill-bred, and has Wisdom as their ideal

 ### Organizations